64 best Halloween movies to stream on Netflix, Hulu, Amazon and more

-It's finally here!
-Halloween is tomorrow!
+Trick-or-treat!
+It's finally Halloween!
 Here are the 64 scariest, creepiest and sometimes silliest films you can stream or watch on demand on Hulu, Netflix, Amazon Prime Video, HBO, Showtime, Starz, AMC Premiere, MoviePlex, Cinemax, EPIX.
 And sorry folks, but you're going to have to catch Hocus Pocus on Freeform.
 Or rent it.

 If you're looking for strictly horror, you can also check out the best horror films on Netflix.